FlyCode30/cst_3106_labs/Mike_Kubisewsky_design_system.md

 A note here is that this is a dark-mode inspired site, so the background will always be some version of bloack unless otherwise stated

 **Header**

+- Centered text with beige text
+- below the header will a be a quick summary of the content below.
+It will be white

+**Navigation**

+1. Main nav bar

+- right aligned, beige text

+2. Secondary nav bar

+- below header, separating header from content
+- slightly lighter black background
+- beige text
+- used for paths related to content (ex.
+Home/projects/Yatzy)

+**Content**

+- all main text content will be white
+- is below secondary nav bar
+- design will vary depending on the content

+**Footer**

+- a header with name that is beige and centered
+- below that is a series of links to my social media handles and contacts (LinkedIn, Emaail)